nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 iScam data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Editing the data file
+### Editing the data files

+iScam data are saved as JSON files.
+Client data are saved in `[JAR file location]/data/clientbook.json`.
-iScam data are saved as a JSON file `[JAR file location]/data/iScam.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Meeting data are saved in `[JAR file location]/data/meetingbook.json`.
+Advanced users are welcome to update data directly by editing those data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, iScam will discard all data and start with an empty data file at the next run.